 If you love being organized, you’ll find that iCloud will make your life a lot easier as it integrates many of the other apps that come with your iPad or iPhone.
-Apps like calendar, contacts, notes, reminders, and any others that you use to keep your life from going out of control.
+Apps like calendars, contacts, notes, reminders, and any others that you use to keep your life from going out of control.

 With the iCloud service, you can sync your reminders, appointments, alarms, etc. across your devices.
 And with Siri as your personal assistant, what can go wrong?
 This alone is reason enough to hop on the iCloud movement (a 782 million strong community).

-In short, using iCloud, you can set an alarm or a reminder on one device and it will follow you to your other iCloud enabled device.
+In short, using iCloud, you can set an alarm or a reminder on one device and it will follow you to your other iCloud-enabled device.